MicrosoftDocs/azure-docs/articles/search/index-sql-relational-data.md

 ---
 # How to model relational SQL data for import and indexing in Azure Search

 Azure Search accepts a flat rowset as input to the [indexing pipeline](search-what-is-an-index.md).
-If your source data is structured, originating from joined tables in a SQL Server relational database, this article explains how to work with denormalized data, and how to model a parent-child relationship in an Azure Search index.
+If your source data originates from joined tables in a SQL Server relational database, this article explains how to construct the result set, and how to model a parent-child relationship in an Azure Search index.

-As an illustration, we'll refer to the hotels demo data set, consisting of a Hotels$ table with 50 hotels, and a Rooms$ table with rooms of varying types, rates, and amenities, for a total of 750 rooms, with both tables in a one-to-many relationship.
-A view will provide the query that returns 50 rows, one row per hotel, with associated room information embedded into each row.
+As an illustration, we'll refer to a hypothetical hotels database, based on [demo data](https://github.com/Azure-Samples/azure-search-sample-data/tree/master/hotels).
+Assume the database consists of a Hotels$ table with 50 hotels, and a Rooms$ table with rooms of varying types, rates, and amenities, for a total of 750 rooms.
+There is a one-to-many relationship between the tables.
+In our approach, a view will provide the query that returns 50 rows, one row per hotel, with associated room detail embedded into each row.

    ![Tables and view in the Hotels database](media/index-sql-relational-data/hotels-database-tables-view.png "Tables and view in the Hotels database")